NASA-AMMOS/3DTilesRendererJS/README.md

 hasCamera( camera : Camera ) : boolean
 ```

+Returns `true` if the camera has already been set on the renderer.

 ### .setCamera

 ```js
 setCamera( camera : Camera ) : boolean
 ```

+Adds the camera to the camera to be accounted for when traversing the tileset.
+Returns `false` if the camera is already being tracked.
+Returns `true` otherwise.

 ### .deleteCamera

 ```js
 deleteCamera( camera : Camera ) : boolean
 ```

+Removes the given camera from being accounted for when traversing the tileset.
+Returns `false` if the camera was not tracked.

 ### .setResolution